EleMisi/ConditionalVAE/README.md

 4. Configure Kaggle API
 5. Run in a cell `%cd /content/drive/My\ Drive/ConditionalVAE` (to move to the repository folder)
 5. Run in a cell `!python3 dataloader.py` (to download the dataset)
-6. Run in a cell `!python3 train.py -n 20 -l 0.001 -b 32 -e 10 -p 0 -td 0.8` (to start training the model - read below for further information about the train configuration)
+6. Run in a cell `!python3 train.py -n 64 -nn Conv -l 0.001 -b 2 -bs 32 -e 10 -p 1 -td 0.8 -d 0.5 -c 10` (to start training the model - read below for further information about the train configuration)
 7. Run in a cell `!python3 plot.py` (to plot the generated images - read below for futher information about the plot configuraion)